 DPoS uses the election process to maintain the consensus.
-Users of DPoS based blockchain vote to choose witnesses and the one who earns more votes can validate transactions on the network.
+Users of DPoS based blockchain vote to choose witnesses and earn more votes to validate transactions on the network.
 Users can also pass on their voting power to other users whom they can trust to vote on their behalf.

 Votes are evaluated based on the size of the voter’s stake.
-It means that users do not require to have a large stake in getting into the top tier of witnesses.
-Instead, votes from users with a large stake can select users with a small stake for the top tier of witnesses.
+It means that users do not require a significant stake in getting into the top tier of witnesses.
+Instead, votes from users with a considerable stake can select users with a small stake for the witnesses’ top tier.